Brazil's Intercement proposes delaying local bond payment by 90 days

 SAO PAULO, April 14 (Reuters) - Brazilian cement company Intercement Brasil SA has requested a 90-day delay in a principal payment of its local bonds scheduled for April 19, according to a notice in the official gazette.

-Creditors will decide on the extension to July 20 in an assembly on Tuesday, the document says.
+Creditors would receive the interest due on April 19 and are expected to decide on the extension of principal to July 20 in an assembly on Tuesday, the document says.

-Intercement has proposed postponing the payment of 200 million reais ($39 million), Brazilian newspaper Valor Economico said.
+In a statement on Tuesday, Intercement has already agreed to change the due date of the principal payment from July 20 to July 16, to avoid perception that the local bonds would lose seniority to international bonds, that have a coupon payment expected for July 17.

-The new payment date is three days after a coupon due on July 17 in its international bonds.
-Intercement, which controls Loma Negra Compania Industrial Argentina and operations in Europe and Africa, did not immediately answer to a Reuters request for comment.
+The first payment date, July 20, would be after the coupon maturity.
+In a statement to Reuters, Intercement, which controls Loma Negra Compania Industrial Argentina and operations in Europe and Africa, said the reason for the request is the "uncertainty related to the economic activity, drop in cement sales and expected contraction of Brazil's GDP".

 ($1 = 5.1727 reais)